jnoms/SAT/README.md

 # List of subcommands

 ## Structure-focused
-`sat get_domains` - Uses PAE information to extract well-folded domains from an input structure.
+`sat struc_get_domains` - Uses PAE information to extract well-folded domains from an input structure.
-`sat remove_redundant_domains` - Removes domains that have strongly overlapping primary amino-acid sequences.
+`sat struc_remove_redundant` - Removes domains that have strongly overlapping primary amino-acid sequences.
-`sat structure_to_seq` - Prints the primary amino acid sequence of a structure to the screen or appends to a specified file in fasta format.
+`sat struc_to_seq` - Prints the primary amino acid sequence of a structure to the screen or appends to a specified file in fasta format.
-`sat rebase_structure` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).
+`sat struc_rebase` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).

 ## Foldseek-focused
-`sat process_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
+`sat aln_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
-`sat add_taxonomy_to_alignments` - Adds specified taxonomic levels for the query and/or target of foldseek alignments.
+`sat aln_add_taxonomy` - Adds specified taxonomic levels for the query and/or target of foldseek alignments.
-`sat cluster_taxa_counts` - Returns counts at desired taxonomic levels within each foldseek cluster.
+`sat aln_taxa_counts` - Returns counts at desired taxonomic levels within each foldseek cluster.
-`sat query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.
+`sat aln_query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.
-`sat add_uniprot_information_to_alignments` - After retreiving the uniprot unformation using query_uniprot, adds the information as columns to the alignment file.
+`sat aln_add_uniprot` - After retreiving the uniprot unformation using aln_query_uniprot, adds the information as columns to the alignment file.
-`sat filter_alignments` - This filters for alignments below/above a specified value in a specified column, and can also filter to keep a maximum number of queries per alignment.
+`sat aln_filter` - This filters for alignments below/above a specified value in a specified column, and can also filter to keep a maximum number of queries per alignment.

-## Fasta-focused
+## Sequence-focused
-`sat chunk_fasta` - Splits a fasta file into overlapping or non-overlapping chunks.
+`sat seq_chunk` - Splits a fasta file into overlapping or non-overlapping chunks.

-# SAT get_domains
+# SAT struc_get_domains
 ## Extract separate domain structures from a predicted structure.
 ### This uses the PAE information to cluster residues that likely fall into linear domains.
 Notably, the script is currently only configured to process colabfold-generated PAE files.